rajmohanacharya/url-monitor-scripts/README.md

 - `/tmp/url_monitor_heartbeat` - Timestamp file updated on each successful run.
 - `/var/log/url_monitor.log` - Log file with rotation and compression.

+## Services

+- `/etc/systemd/system/url_monitor.service` - how to run the script - url_monitor.sh
+- `/etc/systemd/system/url_monitor.timer` - when to run the script automatically, by starting the service at scheduled times

 ## Usage

 The provided **.sh scripts** have been secured using encryption.
 To obtain access, please contact me directly.